croxton/htmx-booster-pack/README.md

 <script defer src="https://cdn.jsdelivr.net/gh/croxton/htmx-booster-pack@1.0.4/dist/booster.min.js"></script>
 ```

-2. Create a folder in the webroot of your project to store components, e.g. `/scripts/boosts/.` Add a `<meta>` tag and set the `basePath` of your folder:
+2. Create a folder in the webroot of your project to store your scripts, e.g. `/scripts/boosts/`.
+Add a `<meta>` tag and set the `basePath` of your folder:
 ```html
 <meta name="booster-config" content='{ "basePath" : "/scripts/boosts/" }'>
 ```